U.S. flag

 How Do I Prevent Conflicts with Wild Turkeys and Protect My Garden?

-Wild turkeys thrive close to people in suburban and urban areas.
-Follow these best practices to avoid conflicts and make your property less attractive to turkeys:
+Wild turkeys can be found near people in suburban and urban areas.
+Follow these best practices to minimize conflicts and make your property less appealing to turkeys, especially during mating season from late February through early April:

 • Don’t let turkeys intimidate you.
 Don’t hesitate to scare or threaten them with loud noises, an open umbrella, or water sprayed from a hose.